"The Class B Is The Economical Way To Go Camping"

 J It takes a lot less time to wash (this PRO is our personal favorite).

-L It is small, if you suffer from claustrophobia, this is not the RV for you.
+L It is small, if you suffer from claustrophobia, or are over 6 feet tall this may not be the RV for you.

-L Because it is lower than a Class A Motorhome, your view of the roadway and scenery may not be as good.
+L Because the ride height is lower than a Class A Motorhome, your view of the roadway and scenery may not be as good.

 L Limited in additional equipment you can add (no optional washer/dryer or dishwasher here).

-L Very limited storage space (you have a choice, either take the BBQ or your spouse).
+L Limited storage space (you have a choice, either take the BBQ or your spouse).

 L Some RV parks may not allow you in as they are Class A parks only.